Voter Protection Poll Observers

 - Rapid response to provisional voters is essential!
 Calls from Post-Election Volunteers motivate provisional voters to “cure” their ballot, i.e., make their vote count

-- We need hundreds of Post-election volunteers.
-Their work can change election results.
+- Virginia needs hundreds of Post-Election Volunteers.
+They can change election results.

 The state site also allows you to see whether you are registered, to check your poll location, learn the candidates, etc: https://www.elections.virginia.gov/citizen-portal/